kcmus/cache-bundle/README.md

               - { host: localhost, port: 11211 }
 ```

-To see all the config options, run `php app/console config:dump-reference aequasi_cache` to view the config settings
+To see all the config options, run `php app/console config:dump-reference kcmus_cache` to view the config settings

 #### Doctrine